fwcd/worldwideweb-cocoa/README.md

 An experimental Cocoa port of Tim Berners-Lee's original [WorldWideWeb](https://en.wikipedia.org/wiki/WorldWideWeb) web browser from the early 1990s.

 > [!IMPORTANT]
-> This project is still in its early stages and does even not compile yet due to the large number of to-be-ported legacy APIs.
+> This project is still in its early stages and, while it compiles, is still largely non-functional.
 Anyone interested is highly encouraged to explore the codebase and hack on it though.

 ## Background